fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 </details>

 * Notice
-	* The plugin will work once survivor has left the saferoom or survival begins
+	* The plugin will work once survivor has left the saferoom or survival/scavenge begins
-	* You can't go idle or use command to switch team if
+	* Player can not go idle or use command to switch team if the following situation, otherwise force to be spectator
-		1. You startle witch or witch attacks you.
+		1. Startle witch or witch attacks you.
-		2. You are capped by special infected.
+		2. Capped by special infected.
-		3. You are a dead survivor.
+		3. Dead survivor.
 		4. Player can not switch team after players have left start safe area for at least X seconds. (set time by convar)
 		5. Cold Down Time in seconds a player can not change team again after he switches team.
 		6. Cold Down Time in seconds a player can not change team after he ignites molotov, gas can, firework crate or barrel fuel.